IIU Annual Offerings

 Certification Review Course is for those who are taking the Department’s Claims

-course to mirror the Department’s new testing procedures.
+Administrator Test.
+We continue to update this course to mirror the Department’s testing procedures.
 During class,

 attendees will access key references via on-line links rather than using the